Consultation on Draft ISP Rules

 - Provide rules to deal with transitional issues, including recognition of previous ISPs as meeting the new rules and application of the new rules to RIT-Ts currently underway.

 This consultation package provides stakeholders with the opportunity to comment on the proposed amendments set out in the Draft ISP Rules.
-Stakeholders are invited to provide comments on the proposed framework and draft ISP Rules by 17 January 2020.
+Stakeholders were invited to provide comments on the proposed framework and draft ISP Rules.
+This consultation process has now closed.

 The ESB is undertaking this Rule change process in accordance with section 90F of the National Electricity Law (NEL).
 The ESB may recommend rules to the Council if the following requirements are satisfied: